Logo Icon

 As per the Exam Pattern for IPMAT, 50% of the question paper comprises the quantitative section (including MCQs and short answer-type questions).

-• A good attempt would be anything between 70-80% attempt with 80% accuracy.
+• A good attempt would be anything between 70-80% with 80% accuracy.

-• The pie chart plotted below represents an overall trend of the percentage of questions asked from different topics.
+• The pie chart below represents an overall trend of the percentage of questions asked from different topics.

 • Statistically, 50-55% of questions are based on Algebra, Arithmetics, and Data Interpretation.